COUN 500 - Orientation

 Legal Issues in College Student Affairs.
 Three semester hours.
 Provides information about the legal issues common to college student affairs administrators.
 Includes student-university relationship, risk management techniques, civil rights, contracts and federal regulations.

-COUN 595 - Research Literature and Techniques
+COUN 595 - Research Methods and Program Evaluation

 Hours: 3